A relation between the Dirichlet and the Regularity problem for Parabolic equations: Basic definitions

 The previous section has defined the space $\dot{L}_{1,1/2}(\partial\mathcal O\times\R)$ in the case when $\mathcal O\subset\R^n$ is a bounded or unbounded Lipschitz domain.
 In particular, our definition implies that when

 for some Lipschitz function $\phi:\R^{n-1}\to\R$, then $f\in \dot{L}_{1,1/2}(\partial\Omega)$ if

-We would like to extend our definition to the case $\mathcal O$ is a $1$-sided chord arc domain in a way that is consistent with the previous subsection and so that for example \eqref{m22} still holds.
+We would like to extend our definition to the case $\mathcal O$ is a uniform domain with $n-1$-Ahlfors regular boundary in a way that is consistent with the previous subsection and so that for example \eqref{m22} still holds.

 Motivated by \cite{MPT} with adaptation to our setting, we may define the spatial gradient on $\partial\mathcal O$ as above using the \textit{Haj\l{}asz-Sobolev space}.
 Namely, For a Borel function \(f:\partial\mathcal{O}\times\R\to\mathbb{R}\) we say that a Borel function \(g:\partial\mathcal{O}\times\R\to\mathbb{R}\) is a \textit{Haj\l{}asz upper spatial gradient} of \(f\) if